Contrasting Lucira Health (LHDXQ) and Its Rivals

-Lucira Health (NASDAQ:LHDXQ – Get Rating) is one of 42 publicly-traded companies in the “Diagnostic substances” industry, but how does it weigh in compared to its competitors?
-We will compare Lucira Health to related companies based on the strength of its risk, institutional ownership, dividends, valuation, profitability, analyst recommendations and earnings.
+Lucira Health (NASDAQ:LHDXQ – Get Rating) is one of 42 publicly-traded companies in the “Diagnostic substances” industry, but how does it contrast to its competitors?
+We will compare Lucira Health to related businesses based on the strength of its dividends, risk, institutional ownership, earnings, analyst recommendations, profitability and valuation.

-This table compares Lucira Health and its competitors revenue, earnings per share and valuation.
+This table compares Lucira Health and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue